kartikkshirsagar/Bison-Flex-Calc/README.md

 # Bison-Flex-Calc
-This is a calculator made in flex/bison, includes simple grammer, allows integers and real numbers with bracketing.
+This is a calculator made in flex/bison, includes simple grammer, allows integers and real numbers with bracketing.<br />
-To run it:
+To run it: <br />
-make
+ make<br />
 ./calc